khalilullahalfaath/khalilullahalfaath.github.io/content/posts/22nd-september-2025/index.md

 lastmod: 2025-09-23T22:33:00.000+07:00
 draft: false
 math: false
-description: Yesterday, my friend asked me, “Mas, have you ever thought about why you actually study Computer Science?”
+description: Yesterday my friend asked me, “Mas, have you ever thought, what am I even studying Computer Science for?
 categories:
   - Reflection
 ---
-Yesterday, my friend asked me, “Mas, have you ever thought about why you actually study Computer Science?”.
+Yesterday my friend asked me, “Mas, have you ever thought, what am I even studying Computer Science for?”.
 He asked me this because he knew my childhood dream was to become a doctor.
 I wanted to laugh the moment he asked to hide my actual expression, but the first word that came out of my mouth was, “Yes, Mas.”

 That question still haunts me at night, when I’m alone, when I’m with my friends, while scrolling social media, and at completely random moments.
 Deep down, I always know I can’t never achieve that dream anymore, yet part of me still wishes I could turn back time.
 I often think about the regrets of the things I didn’t do in high school and in my first year studying Informatics Engineering.